chrullrich/otrs-local/UPGRADING.md

 In this case the RPM update automatically restores the old configuration files.

 6. Own themes
 -------------

-Note: The OTRS themes between 3.1 and 3.2 are NOT compatible, so don't use your old themes!
+Note: The OTRS themes between 3.2 and 3.3 are NOT compatible, so don't use your old themes!

 Themes are located under `$OTRS_HOME/Kernel/Output/HTML/*/*.dtl` (default: `OTRS_HOME=/opt/otrs`)

+Please also note that dtl-Files must be in utf-8 from OTRS 3.3 on.

 7. Set file permissions